-You all know the feeling, don’t pretend you don’t; you’re sitting there (or bobbing in a Lifejacket Diaper a little too far out in a lake) happy and content one minute, and the next, panicking, sweating out prevention plans, as creative ways to not shit your pants start dive-bombing the previously peaceful silence of your mind.
+You all know the feeling, don’t pretend you don’t; you’re sitting there (bobbing in a Lifejacket Diaper a little too far out in a lake) happy and content one minute, and the next, panic sweating out prevention plans, as creative ways to not shit your pants start dive-bombing the previously peaceful silence of your mind.
 You start wishing maybe you hadn’t floated so far from shore, because you are 99% sure there is no way you are gonna make it back, and 110% sure you are definitely not going to make it to the Hole in Which To Shit In, the one you just now remember Adam mentioning was “a bit of a walk back into the woods.”

 If the thought of a Lifejacket Diaper excites you as much as it excited me, here are a few things you should know before use:

 - Despite the name, you cannot, under any circumstances, actually shit in the Lifejacket Diaper.

 - It is extremely difficult to move anywhere fast while sporting this fashionable item.
 Swimming is reduced to awkward doggy paddling, in which you sometimes feel like you are moving in circles instead of forward, because you are indeed moving in circles instead of forward.